q270311/rent-locally/README.md

-# Share stuff ads portal
+# Rent Locally ads portal

 This is ads portal.
 Share an item for rent for somebody nearby.